gridcentric/grinder/README.md

 --------------

 Please have a look into `grinder/config.py`.
-All configuration options are documented as attributes of the Config class.
+All configuration options are documented as attributes of the Config and Image classes.
 Any such attribute can be set through the command line or `pytest.ini`.
 For example, `--skip_migration_tests`.

 Licensing
 --------